La Llave de Mi Corazón: Background

 On Early 2006, Guerra wrapped up his 20th Anniversary Tour ("Tour 20 años) his longest tour since areito.
 On April 27, 2006, he appeared in Sting`s concert at Altos De Chavon in La Romana, Dominican Republic as a surprise guest.
 Later that year, he collaborated on a song with Diego Torres called "Abriendo Caminos" and later with the Mexican rock group Mana on the single "Bendita La Luz".
 The recording sessions of the album took place between mid 2006 and early 2007 in three different studios: Chocolab Midi Estudio, his own studio (JLG Studios) in Santo Domingo, Dominican Republic and Circle House Studios in Miami, Florida.

 On January 22, 2007, the lead single "La Llave de mi corazon" was released along with the music video starring the actress Zoe Zaldaña.
 The song was an immediate success and top the airplay charts in some countries.
 According to Guerra, he spent three months recording the track and explained "My main objective was to do something that sounded completely different from everything else you hear."
 Along with the release of the lead single, "Medicine for my soul" was sent to the airways as a promo single.
 In a press conference, Guerra revealed that the album contains four merengues, two bachatas, three romantic songs and two salsas.

-On February 2007, Guerra revealed that the album contained 13 tracks, including two songs in English and his intentions to record songs in Italian and Portuguese.
+In February 2007, Guerra revealed that the album contained 13 tracks, including two songs in English and his intentions to record songs in Italian and Portuguese.
 Guerra later explained that he decided to record in other languages in order to crossover to other markets outside Latin America and the album was supposed to be an artistic renovation on his musical career because it contains music elements of mambo, el funk y el rock mixed with tropical rhythms such as merengue, bachata and salsa.
 Also, he stated that it was his most romantic album.
 Later in that month, Guerra was honored with the Lifetime Achievement Award at the 2007 Lo Nuestro Awards and performed at the ceremony.

 By 2007, Juan Luis Guerra had sold over 7 millions albums worldwide.
 The released of the album by EMI Music marked the second time, since his previous album Para Ti`s one off deal with Venemusic, that Guerra signed a distribution deal with a big label.
 The artist previous albums since 1985's Mundanza y Acarreo were released by the indie label, Karem Records.